 DISCUSSION:

 In Uganda, the prevalence of glaucoma is estimated to be that of Africa which is around 4.8% (1).
 However, our study revealed a gross underdiagnosis of the condition with a prevalence of glaucoma in the study population standing at only 0.007%.
 Therefore, for every glaucoma case diagnosed, about 685 other cases are missed.
 This shocking finding suggests that there is a gross underdiagnosis of glaucoma in the country, highlighting the gross under capacity to diagnose and manage glaucoma and eye health in general within the health system.
-Underpinning these were low staffing levels, low levels of knowledge among the heath workers, lack of equipment and drugs.
+Underpinning these were the grossly low staffing levels, low levels of knowledge among the heath workers, lack of equipment and drugs.

 The study also assessed the knowledge about glaucoma among healthcare workers at various levels of care.
 The lowest level of knowledge was observed at health center IVs, while the highest level of knowledge was observed at regional referral hospitals.
 The results showed that the knowledge about the condition was commensurate with the available cadre at the eye facilities.